 5. Target 7–8 hours of sleep by going to bed 30 minutes earlier than feels natural for the first week

 On waking, immediate bright light exposure is the single most effective circadian anchor for early rising.
 Open curtains, step outside briefly, or use a light therapy lamp.
 This suppresses residual melatonin and advances the cortisol awakening response, helping 5am feel progressively more natural over 2–3 weeks of consistent exposure.
+The combination of light + movement in the first 15 minutes after waking is one of the most studied circadian interventions and consistently advances phase alignment in people shifting their schedule earlier.

 Structuring the 5am Session: A Safe Protocol